solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 - That's all.

 Anyways, the key to solve these problems, is to **HAVE STRONG SENSE OF 3D SHAPES.**
+So that you could sense what is this problem asking for.
+And once you know what it's saying, you could easily solve it.

 ## Volumes of solids of known cross-section